A Christmas Tradition

-One of my favorite Christmas traditions is to bake tons of cookies to share with my family, offer to guests, and give as gifts to people who do not bake.
+One of my favorite Christmas traditions is to bake tons of cookies to share with my family, offer them to guests, and give them as gifts to people who do not bake.
 The attractive shapes, sparkly sugar, cute designs, and different textures and tastes make a lovely addition to the dessert table at parties and family gatherings.

 Some types of cookies appear only during the holidays.
 They seem special because they are special.
 But after years of slaving in the kitchen to produce so many kinds of cookies, I began to dread the ordeal.
 Face it; homemade Christmas cookies are best eaten fresh, so the week before Christmas used to be a messy and time-consuming ordeal.
 And I refuse to freeze cooked cookies or dough.

 Finally, I came up with a plan to make my cookies—and lots of them—without the aggravation.
 Now, I make all my cookies in one day.
 A friend and I decide on a day no more than five days before Christmas Eve.
 Then we turn her large kitchen into a cookie factory.
 It's messy, and it's hard work, but it's all over in one day.
 We wind up with tons of Christmas cookies, all while sharing our time and ingredients.

 Here is how to create your own maniac Christmas cookie extravaganza!

 - Choose a variety of cookie types for visual impact and taste.

-- Don't get carried away with cookies that look great but take a lot of work or have too many steps in the production.
+- Don't get carried away with cookies that look great but take a lot of work or have too many steps in production.

-- Ingredients can be expensive, so choose recipes with maximum wallop and minimum work.
+- Ingredients can be expensive, so choose recipes with a maximum wallop and minimum work.